Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 Your address

-If you live in high-crime area, you might pay more for your insurance.
+If you live in a high-crime area, you might pay more for your insurance.

 Where you keep your motorhome

-If your motorhome is parked on the street, rather than off road, this could push up your premiums.
+If your motorhome is parked on the street, rather than off-road – or ideally in a secure garage – this could push up your premiums.
 In some locations, this might make it difficult to insure at all.

 Your driving history